 To find port-use with the process identifiers

-Usually, identifying the application which represented by a specific process name can be tricky.
+Usually, identifying the application represented by a specific process name can be tricky.
 This method might help you identify the application that a process relates to.

 Here also, first of all, launch the “Command Prompt” with admin rights using any of your preferred methods.